 A dropped deck which is also drop-through mounted is referred to as a double-drop, the lowest-riding type of longboard.
 As such, it’s great for beginners and for long-distance pushers/commuters.

 The drop and construction make the Switch very low riding, great for pushing and for long commutes.
 This longboard also has a medium concave that gives you snug foot placement and a secure feel when riding faster.

 The soft 70mm Hawgs wheels with Space Balls bearings offer fast and smooth-rolling, good cushioning for rough terrain, and the contact patch gives you strong grip in turns.
 The 10″ Gullwing Reverse trucks are renowned for their responsiveness.

 If you’re a beginner looking for a comfortable and fast longboard for your daily commutes, the Landyachtz quality and the low-ride shape of the Switch make it a very good option.

 4. Best carving longboard for beginners

 Carving is the first thing you’ll learn as a beginner longboard once you go past the initial steps of learning to stand, push and turn on your board (see my essential beginner tips).

 Carving consists in making successive turns on your longboard, similar to snowboarding or surfing.
 You can carve on flat for a great feeling, or you can carve turns when riding downhill to reduce your speed.

 A good carving board is a highly responsive and turny.
 Topmount longboards (trucks mounted below the deck) are more responsive but not as stable than drop-throughs.
 However, good carving boards come in both styles.

 However, what sets the Aperture apart as a carving longboard, is the Gullwing Sidewinder trucks with their double kingpin system specially designed for deep carving.

 These trucks and the slim cambered (upward lengthwise curvature) deck combine to enable uniquely tight carves and lines.
 The drop-through mount makes this board low riding which facilitates pushing.

-The Aperture’s 26″ wheelbase also makes it a very comfortable cruiser.
-The directional (though almost symmetrical) shape and drop-through mount also gives it great stability and a low ride, well-suited for a beginner rider.
+The Striker’s 26″ wheelbase also makes it a very comfortable cruiser.
+Its directional (albeit nearly symmetrical) shape and drop-through mount gives it good stability and a low ride, well-suited for a beginner rider.